 In 1927, only landowners could vote.
 The ledger book at Lake’s bank was full of men who had received loans with little or no collateral.
 A courtesy call by Lake-the-Banker to check up on those outstanding debts was a powerful tool in persuading folks to see things from Lake-the-Mayor’s point of view.

 When the votes were tallied, the referendum items failed.
-Lake’s supporters held a boisterous celebration, and at one point threatened to burn down the Sanford Herald office (located in the former Marco Dino’s restaurant on the east side of Magnolia Square) in retaliation for Dean’s muckraking.
+Lake’s supporters held a boisterous celebration, and at one point threatened to burn down the Sanford Herald office (located in the former Marco Dino’s restaurant – now the Smilng Bison restaurant – on the east side of Magnolia Square) in retaliation for Dean’s muckraking.

 It was Lake’s last triumph.

 The next day, Aug.
 6, Lake’s bank did not open for business — and it never would.
-That afternoon Lake submitted his resignation as mayor and left town for Philadelphia, where his wife was dying of cancer.
+That afternoon Lake submitted his resignation as mayor and left town for Philadelphia, where his wife had travelled to seek medical treatment for cancer.

 By Aug.
 9, city leaders were facing the harsh reality — Sanford was broke.
 An audit of the city’s finances was ordered to tally the losses.
 Those city employees who were not laid off saw their salaries slashed nearly 20 percent.
 Concerts at the bandshell were cancelled and the golf course was closed.
 Property taxes were raised by 150 percent.